 "Taiwan independence" separatists who forget their roots will be condemned by history: spokesperson

 BEIJING, Dec.
-12 (Xinhua) -- The "Taiwan independence" separatists who have forgotten their roots will inevitably be spurned by the people and condemned by history, Chinese foreign ministry spokesperson Guo Jiakun said on Friday.
+12 (Xinhua) -- What awaits the "Taiwan independence" separatists who have betrayed their ancestors is contempt from the people and the judgement of history, Chinese foreign ministry spokesperson Guo Jiakun said on Friday.

+The Japanese government has been recently refusing to explicitly reiterate Taiwan-related statement set forth in the four political documents between China and Japan and kept dodging the issue by repeating that its position "remains unchanged."
+At the same time, the Democratic Progressive Party (DPP) authorities echoed Japan's erroneous remarks and deeds by lifting import restrictions on Japanese seafood and sending groups to visit Japan to show support.

 Photos